aeturrell/coding-for-economists/code-preliminaries.md

 ### Python interpreter

-You'll need to install a *Python interpreter*.
 Python is both a programming language that you can read, and a language that computers can read, interpret, and then carry out instructions based on.
 For a computer to be able to read and execute Python code, you will need to get a Python interpreter installed on it.
 There are lots of ways to install a Python "interpreter" on your own computer, this book recommends the Anaconda distribution of Python for its flexibility and simplicity.
+We'll see later how to install Python on your own computer; cloud services typically already have it installed.

-### An Integrated development environment, or IDE
+### An Integrated Development Environment, or IDE

 An integrated development environment (IDE) is a software application that provides a few tools to make coding easier.
 The most important of these is a way to write the code itself!
 IDEs are not the only way to programme, but they are perhaps the most useful.
 If you have used **Stata** or **Matlab**, you may not have realised it, but these package up the language and the IDE together.
 But they are separate things: the language is a way of processing your instructions, the IDE is where you write those instructions.